-- A. The Winery Ordinance Update provides for orderly economic growth within a reasonable time horizon in an area that has adequate public services (i.e., water, sewer, roads) in accordance with Land Use Element Land Use Development Policy 4, protects agriculture (Agricultural Element Goal 1), preserves the area's character and scenic views, and balances the needs of future residents with the needs of existing residents. - B. The Winery Ordinance Update has the potential to limit adverse impacts and contribute to the long-term protection of the environment, while preserving viable agriculture in the County. - C. The Winery Ordinance Update adopts development standards to ensure the orderly development of wineries within the County and ensure their compatibility with surrounding land uses in order to protect the public health, safety, natural, and visual resources. - D. The Winery Ordinance Update protects aesthetics and visual resources by enacting development standards that would limit the size and scale of development on winery premises and preserve the open space character of the surrounding natural environment. - E. The Winery Ordinance Update supports goals of the Agricultural Element by allowing the installation of the supportive activity or wineries as an integral part of the production and marketing process of the farm. - F. The Winery Ordinance Update provides clarity for future applicants and land use regulators.
-The Projects' clear and updated permit requirements and development standards will streamline the project-review process for individual applications for future development by providing a framework that will reduce the amount of future project-specific review, environmental review, time, uncertainty, and cost in the permit process.
+- A. The Winery Ordinance Update provides for orderly economic growth within a reasonable time horizon in an area that has adequate public services (i.e., water, sewer, roads) in accordance with Land Use Element Land Use Development Policy 4, protects agriculture (Agricultural Element Goal 1), preserves the area's character and scenic views, and balances the needs of future residents with the needs of existing residents, and providing an economic and social benefit. - B. The Winery Ordinance Update has the potential to limit adverse impacts and contribute to the long-term protection of the environment, while preserving viable agriculture in the County and providing a region-wide environmental benefit. - C. The Winery Ordinance Update adopts development standards to ensure the orderly development of wineries within the County and ensure their compatibility with surrounding land uses in order to protect the public health, safety, natural, and visual resources, providing an economic, social, and region-wide environmental benefit. - D. The Winery Ordinance Update protects aesthetics and visual resources by enacting development standards that would limit the size and scale of development on winery premises and preserve the open space character of the surrounding natural environment, providing an economic, social, and region-wide environmental benefit.

+- E. The Winery Ordinance Update supports goals of the Agricultural Element by allowing the installation of the supportive activity or wineries as an integral part of the production and marketing process of the farm, providing an economic benefit. - F. The Winery Ordinance Update provides clarity for future applicants and land use regulators.
+The Projects' clear and updated permit requirements and development standards will streamline the project-review process for individual applications for future development by providing a framework that will reduce the amount of future project-specific review, environmental review, time, uncertainty, cost in the permit process and will provide an economic and social benefit.